 Eligible Conservation Practices

 We are offering 90% cost share for best management practices on properties in select areas of Poweshiek and Iowa Counties.
 If your property is in the priority area, you may be eligible for cost share for the following types of projects:

 - Storm Water Detention Basins

 Eligible Areas for Cost Share Program

 The yellow and orange-highlighted areas on the following maps show properties currently eligible for assistance.
 Application materials are below.
 Please call us at (319) 656-2310, or email us to have application materials mailed to you, or for more information.

 How to Apply

-To apply for cost share, download the form below and mail it to English River Watershed, P.O.
+To apply for cost share, you can download the Application for Assistance below and return it to English River Watershed, P.O.
 Box 1213, Kalona, IA 52247.
-Or, call (319) 656-2310 to talk to watershed staff and request an application packet be mailed to you.
+You can also call (319) 656-2310 to talk to watershed staff and request an application packet be mailed to you.

 Iowa Watershed Approach Project partners include: